yekm/qbtlib.sh/README.md

 or
 practical introduction to gnu parallel and jq. `jq` is used for filtering and converting json data from qbittorrent to TSV format on which simple tools like `head` and `grep` can be used.
+So things like _list | grep by name | resume_ become a simple one-liner.

 ### installation
 `sudo ln -sfrt /bin ./qbtlib.sh`

 dependencies: bash, curl, jq, gnu parallel, awk, util-linux, coreutils
+optional: gnuplot, influxdb, spark

 ### usage